Rev. Lisa Morrison, DMin, BCC

 Rev. Bob McGeeney joined the department in December, 2014, as the Director of Clinical Pastoral Education.
-Before coming to the Cleveland Clinic he served as the ACPE System Supervisor for the Sisters of Charity Health System for 13 years, and he is a retired Chaplain Major in the USAR.
-Bob has a Master of Divinity from Fuller Theological Seminary in California and a Doctor of Ministry degree from Faith Evangelical Lutheran Seminary in Washington.
+Before coming to Cleveland Clinic he served as the ACPE System Supervisor for the Sisters of Charity Health System for 13 years, and he is a retired Chaplain Major in the USAR.
+Bob has a Master of Divinity from Fuller Theological Seminary and a Doctor of Ministry degree from Faith Evangelical Lutheran Seminary.
 He is ordained and endorsed by the American Baptist Churches USA.
-Bob and his wife, Marge LoPresti, have a combined six adult children and seven grandchildren.
+Bob and his wife, Marge LoPresti, have a combined six adult children and nine grandchildren.

 Rev. Mark Rogers Berry